palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 We considered alternatives that, broadly speaking, focus on two different approaches to the problem:

-* Prevent the idle timeout from ever reasonably triggering
+* Prevent the idle timeout from ever reasonably triggering (alternatives 1-3 below)
-* Free resources when the stream is closed
+* Free resources when the stream is closed (alternatives 4 and 5)

-#### Significantly increase the Jetty idle timeout
+#### 1. Significantly increase the Jetty idle timeout

 We could have configured the recommended idle timeout for TimeLock to be substantially longer than we expect any lock request to reasonably block for, such as 1 day.